Written by Dr. Shaista Salam, BDS | Medically Reviewed by Dr. Zein El Hammouz, DDS, MFD/RCSI.

 A water or electric floss uses small water jets to remove plaque and food particles between your teeth.
 Water floss is one of the best dental floss you can use if you have braces or cannot use standard floss.
 It can help clean in between your wires and brackets.
 In addition, water floss is extremely gentle on the gums and reduces gum inflammation.
 (2)

-If you find that regular floss slides in very easily or you see large gaps in-between your teeth, it is advisable to use a broader or flat floss called "dental tape" that reaches all the surfaces.
-A broader floss like dental tape will make flossing easier when big gaps are evident.
+If you find that regular floss slides in very easily or you see significant gaps in-between your teeth, it is advisable to use a broader or flat floss called "dental tape" that reaches all the surfaces.
+A broader floss like dental tape will make flossing easier when large gaps are evident.

 Super floss is usually recommended for people with a fixed dental appliance like braces or a crown & bridge.
 It is made of three parts: a rigid end to floss under the braces, a spongy part to floss around your braces, and a standard floss to remove plaque below your gums.

 A floss threader is a flexible plastic needle with an eye at one end for looping the floss through.
 Since the threader is stiffer than string floss, it easily passes under bridges, braces, and fixed retainer.
 (3)